 Some medications, including both prescription and over-the-counter drugs, can contribute to dehydration.
 Review the warning labels from the pharmacy or speak with the pharmacist to determine if your loved one takes any medications known to cause dehydration.
 If they do, you should speak with the prescribing physician for more advice on how to avoid dehydration.

 At Elmcroft Senior Living, we know dehydration in seniors is just one of the many unique challenges seniors with Alzheimer’s face.
-It’s why we created, Heartland Village.
+It’s why we created our specialize d memory care neighborhoods.
 Our specialized memory care program honors each resident’s life history in an environment designed to support success.

-If you are finding it difficult to manage a loved one’s Alzheimer’s disease at home, we invite you to call the Elmcroft Senior Living community nearest you that offers Memory Care to schedule a tour of Heartland Village.
+If you are finding it difficult to manage a loved one’s Alzheimer’s disease at home, we invite you to call the Elmcroft Senior Living community nearest you that offers Memory Care to schedule a tour.